-Examples of Surveys concluding the Teacher Candidate Professional Semester
+Examples of Surveys concluding the Internship Professional Semester

-The following page are examples of the surveys teacher candidates the cooperating/mentor teacher and/or the supervisor will have the opportunity to complete at the end of the semester.
-Teacher candidates and mentor/cooperating teachers will have an opportunity to complete a survey of your experience with the PDS/education supervisor or academic supervisor you worked with for the teacher candidate in your classroom during the semester.
-Teacher candidates and supervisors will also complete a survey based on their experiences with the mentor/cooperating teacher.
+The following page are examples of the surveys Interns, the mentor teacher, and/or the supervisor will have the opportunity to complete at the end of the semester.
+Interns and mentor teachers will have an opportunity to complete a survey of your experience with the PDS/education supervisor or academic supervisor you worked with for the intern in your classroom during the semester.
+Interns and supervisors will also complete a survey based on their experiences with the mentor teacher.
 These will come to via an email with a link to the survey.
 Thank you in advance for completing the survey.